SYNchroACK/intelmq/docs/proposal.md

 ### Description

-The start command if bot configured as:
+The start command will, if bot configured as:
-* `continuous` run mode will execute the bot immediately.
+* `continuous` run mode, execute the bot immediately.
-* `scheduled` run mode will add an entry on crontab in order to be trigger by Crontab on `schedule_time` parameter defined on bot configuration.
+* `scheduled` run mode, add an entry on crontab in order to be trigger by Crontab on `schedule_time` parameter defined on bot configuration.

 The reason why intelmqctl has only one command action (`start`) for both run modes is for simplicity and following this definition:
 * `intelmqctl start` command (without flags) will always execute a bot ACCORDINGLY to the bot runtime configuration (continuous or scheduled run mode) without the user using different commands for each run mode.